OctopusSamples/StepPackage-HelloWorld/README.md

 ### `ui.ts`

-The form to be exposed by the Octopus web UI is defined in the `ui.ts` file.
+The form to be exposed by the Octopus web UI is defined by the function exported by the `ui.ts` file.
 The form is defined as an instance of the `DeploymentTargetUI` interface, which has two functions: `createInitialInputs` and `editInputsForm`.

 The `createInitialInputs` function allows the initial default field values to be defined.